mdyao/Awesome-3D-AIGC/README.md

   [📄 Paper](https://arxiv.org/abs/2311.04400) | [🌐 Project Page](https://yiconghong.me/LRM/)

-### 8. Magic123: One Image to High-Quality 3D Object Generation Using Both 2D and 3D Diffusion Priors
+### 8. Magic123: One Image to High-Quality 3D Object Generation Using Both 2D and 3D Diffusion Priors [arxiv 2023.06]

 **Authors**: Qian, Guocheng and Mai, Jinjie and Hamdi, Abdullah and Ren, Jian and Siarohin, Aliaksandr and Li, Bing and Lee, Hsin-Ying and Skorokhodov, Ivan and Wonka, Peter and Tulyakov, Sergey and Ghanem, Bernard